ankrutik/notes/aws/solutions_arch_cert/notes.md

 User enters URL -> Browser goes to top level domain -> TLD returns NS record -> Browser looks up NS record to get SOA record -> SOA record contains DNS records

 AWS **does not use default TTL** for record type.
 You have to specify.
+Each DNS record has a TTL (Time To Live) which orders clients for how long to cache these values and not overload the DNS Resolver with DNS requests.
+The TTL value should be set to strike a balance between how long the value should be cached vs. how many requests should go to the DNS Resolver.

 Route53 **propogates changes in 60 seconds**.

 **NS (name server) record** used by **top level domain servers** to direct traffic to the **content DNS server** which return authorative (SOA) DNS records.

+**Public Hosted Zones** are meant to be used for people requesting your website through the Internet.
+Finally, NS records must be updated on the 3rd party Registrar.

+Route 53 health checks can monitor other health checks.

 **SOA (start of authority) record** stores: